A dubious US highway endpoint in Mena, AR

 Arkansas' version from the same year was their only map that referenced US 271...

 ...but note that it was not labeled anywhere east of the state line.
 Also notice that it showed US 271 joining US 71 southwest of Mena.
 If that had been the case, then US 271 would not have gone through Page.
 Instead it would have gone south from Zoe to Big Cedar, then eastward (via today's OK 63 and AR 8).
 So it appears that the two states had a disagreement not only about the designation of this highway, but also about its corridor.
-This provides further cause for suspicion that Arkansas was not signposting US 271.
+All of this provides further cause for suspicion that Arkansas was not signposting US 271.

-Research and/or photo credits: Dale Sanderson
+Research and/or photo credits: Jeremy Lance; Dale Sanderson

 Page originally created 2010;